 Grading & assignments

 Our primary focus is to make this course useful for all of you.
-Thus, this spring, the honors seminar will be offered as pass/fail or for a grade.

 Here is the breakdown of what we expect from all of you: